Aventus-Network-Services/avn-dev-node/README.md

 [Substrate parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template).
 It has been customized to include the minimum necessary dependencies for integrating some of the AvN pallets into the runtime.

 For more details on the implementation of the AvN Dev Node runtime, please refer to the [runtime/README.md](runtime/README.md) file.

-**Important note:**
-This project should be used only for development purposes and not in production instances.

 ## Parachains introduction and tutorials
 👉 Learn more about parachains [here](https://wiki.polkadot.network/docs/learn-parachains), and